Ling-Jun/LSTM-Stock-price/README.md

 `$ pip install -r requirements.txt`

-* TO use the App:

-Navigate to root folder, run/test on local computer:
+* TO use the App: navigate to root folder, run/test on local computer:

 `$ python Flask_webapp/app.py`